 - Nerve Repositioning.
 The inferior alveolar nerve gives feeling to the lower lip and chin.
 Sometimes this important nerve may need to be moved to make room for the placement of dental implants in the lower jaw.
 Bone grafting material is added to the area after a nerve repositioning procedure to close the space made to access the nerve.
 This procedure is not commonly recommended unless completely necessary, as numbness in the lower part of the face is common after surgery.
 This numbness typically takes a while to go away and may even be permanent.
 Other options will be discussed before a nerve repositioning procedure is recommended.

 Because bone grafting has the incredible ability to repair implant sites with inadequate bone structure, more patients can restore their oral functionality and smiles with dental implant treatment.
 After a bone grafting procedure, a few months of healing is required for the bone graft to fuse with your natural bone for a stable foundation for your implants.

 Bone Grafting in Hiawatha, IA

 If you have any questions or would like to schedule a consultation, please contact our practice.
 Bone grafting may be recommended so that your dental implants have a stable foundation of healthy bone for long-term durability.
 Drs.
-Morgan and Morio will be happy to discuss your bone grafting options during your consultation to develop a treatment plan based on your unique needs.
+Morgan, Morio, and Morio will be happy to discuss your bone grafting options during your consultation to develop a treatment plan based on your unique needs.
 Please contact our front office to schedule with us.